tzislam/libnvcd/README.md

 - Each time a kernel is invoked, `cudaLaunchKernel()` is called.

-= When `cudaLaunchKernel()` is called, libnvcd will only record event counters if the kernel invocation lies within an annotated region.
+- When `cudaLaunchKernel()` is called, libnvcd will only record event counters if the kernel invocation lies within an annotated region.

-- `libnvcd_begin()` and `libnvcd_end()` mark the start and end of a region, respectively.
+- `libnvcd_begin()` and `libnvcd_end()` mark the start and end of a region.

 - These functions are loaded at runtime through the hook's library, which is designed to be loaded using `LD_PRELOAD`.
-Thus, there is no need to link against `libnvcd.so` _unless_ the user doesn't want to leverage the hook functionality. <!-- (though this will require more work). -->
+Thus, there is no need for the user to link directly against `libnvcd.so`.

 - Region annotation may contain invocations for multiple kernels or a single kernel - it's up to the user.
 As is the name of the region itself.